ipoom-jeong/gaudi-lab/research/index.md

 ### **Emerging Interconnect Technologies**

 Compute eXpress Link (CXL) is an open standard for high-speed, efficient interconnect between CPUs and other devices like memory, accelerators (_e.g._, GPUs, FPGAs), and SmartNICs (Network Interface Cards).
-It's designed to improve performance and resource sharing in data centers, particularly in large-scale computing, AI, and machine learning environments.
+It is designed to improve performance and resource sharing in data centers, particularly in large-scale computing, AI, and machine learning environments.

 {% include button.html flip=true style="bare" %}